mrtyormaa/decimal-to-roman-numerals/production.md

 2. **Code Refactoring**
     - Move type `AppError` to package `types`.
 At the moment it resides in package `roman`.
 3. **Middleware Improvements**
     - Due to time constraints, the middleware code has not been thoroughly tested.
-We need to improve code quality here.
+Code quality needs to be improved.
     - More metrics can be exported for observability.

-Now to elaborate on different functional aspects and discuss further:
+## Functional Requirements

 ## 1. API Endpoints